NASA-PDS/pds-view/tracking/email-service/README.txt

-The Email Service provides functionality ...
+The Email Service provides functionality to accept email requests from a Java application as well as Javascript-based clients.
 The software is packaged as a WAR file.

 The software can be packaged with the "mvn package" command.
 The documentation including release notes, installation and operation of the